This feature is for LifeEar CORE users and LifeEar AMP subscribers only.

-The LifeEar Core identifies, separates, and filters out distracting background noises to give you clear, focused sound.
+The LifeEar hearing device identifies, separates, and filters out distracting background noises to give you clear, focused sound.
 Background noise is anything outside the human speech pattern — air conditioners, traffic, plates clattering in a busy restaurant.

 The Noise Reduction slider lets you determine the amount of background noise you want filtered out.
 Choose a setting from OFF (no noise removal) to 5 (highest) remembering that the higher the setting, the more background noise will be reduced.